dogtagpki/pki/docs/manuals/man5/pki_default.cfg.5.md

 Ports for Tomcat subsystems.
 Defaults to standard Tomcat ports of 8009 and 8005, respectively.

 **pki_ajp_host**
 Host on which to listen for AJP requests.
+Defaults to localhost4 to listen to local traffic only on IPv4 stack. **NOTE** Deprecated in favor of **pki_ajp_host_ipv4**.

+**pki_ajp_host_ipv4**
+Host on which to listen for AJP requests.
+Defaults to localhost4 to listen to local traffic only on IPv4 stack.

+**pki_ajp_host_ipv6**
-Defaults to localhost to listen to local traffic only.
+Host on which to listen for AJP requests.
+Defaults to localhost6 to listen to local traffic only on IPv6 stack.

 **pki_proxy_http_port**, **pki_proxy_https_port**, **pki_enable_proxy**
 Ports for an Apache proxy server.